bbchung/clighter8/README.md

 * An experimental function to do rename-refactor.
 * Only do renaming in opened buffers.
-* There is no one-step undo method.
+* There is no one-step undo function.

-For convenience, you can add a key mapping in your vimrc:
+For convenience, you can add the key mapping in your vimrc:
 ```vim
 nmap <silent> <Leader>r :call Rename()<CR>
 ```